Do you have big, hairy, audacious goals for your business?

 Ideas for Task Management: If you don’t have a system yet, here are some of my faves!

-- Asana: this is what I use to manage all my business and personal tasks
+- Notion: this is what I use to manage all my business and personal tasks

-- Todoist: what I used to use.
+- Todoist: what I used before Asana!
 I still love their interface & setup and is a great place to start if you’re new to these kinds of systems

 - Bullet Journalling: I also love the analog method of using a bullet journal!
 I just find it limited in terms of planning big projects.